typescript-eslint/typescript-eslint/docs/linting/Typed_Linting.md

 The `parserOptions.project` option can be turned on with either:

 - `true`: to always use `tsconfig.json`s nearest to source files
-- `string | string[]`: any number of glob paths to match TSConfig files relative to the
+- `string[]`: any number of glob paths to match TSConfig files relative to the

 For example, if you use a specific `tsconfig.eslint.json` for linting, you'd specify: